Bruno-PM-PMO/Agile-Delivery-Intelligence-Analytics-PowerBI/README.md

 - Team C follows a gradual transformation pattern, improving over time but with lower consistency than Team A.
 - Overall sprint predictability reaches 88%, with an 11.9% delivery gap.
 - Velocity and predictability improve progressively, suggesting better planning discipline and delivery maturity.
-- The health scoring model is intentionally strict, combining predictability and pending work ratio to highlight delivery risk.
+**- The health scoring model is intentionally strict, combining predictability and pending work ratio to highlight delivery risk.**

 ---